 #3- Everyone wants to be where the new baby is, the extra seating will be so nice for them and visitors

 Another feature that we added to the bookcases were THESE gold light fixtures.
 (I LOVE THESE!!)
 I did not want to deal with hardwiring them.
-So I found THESE battery operated lights at Lowe’s that we just attached inside with wire!
-They also come with a remote.
-I will share a tutorial on exactly how we did this too.
+So I came up with a light trick!!
+You can find that post HERE.

 Last Nursery BEFORE…